josuepython/friendly-marketplace/README.md

 # friendly-marketplace
-I would to create a little marketplace to improve all my competences
+I would like to create a little marketplace to improve all my competences in programming.
+A marketplace where people can add used products or services.